What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 V9 at the intersection of the horizontal level of the 5th intercostal space and the paravertebral line

-When answering this question, the doctor pays attention to the diagram of a person and, according to the main designations, he can guess which particular department began to fail.
+When answering this question, the doctor pays attention to the person’s diagram and, based on the basic symbols, can guess which particular department has begun to malfunction.

-We will display all the information in the form of a table.
+We will display all the information in table form.

 I anterior wall of the heart